kmacdon/academic-kickstart/content/project/Stats_Project.markdown

 ## Purposeful Selection of Covariates

 In order to create our model, we will go through a series of steps designed to remove insignificant variables while looking for any special relationships between the variables such as non-linearity or statistical interaction between predictors.
-The steps I follow come from the method of variable selectin as described in *Applied Logistic Regression* (Hosmer 1989).
+The steps I follow come from the method of variable selection as described in *Applied Logistic Regression* (Hosmer 1989).

 ##### Step 1